coreyjm/Guesstimator/readme.md

 Guesstimator
 =============
-Guesstimator is a simple game for testin' your guessin', and built by [Sisi Wei](http://about.me/sisiwei) and [Rebekah Monson](http://rebekahmonson.com) for ONA14 in glorious ol' Chicago.
+Guesstimator is a simple game for testin' your guessin'.
+[Sisi Wei](http://about.me/sisiwei) and [Rebekah Monson](http://rebekahmonson.com) built it especially to demo at ONA14 in glorious ol' Chicago.

-It was built rather quickly, using basic frontendy stuff, Tabletop.js and the CensusReporter API, so you can modify it pretty easily for your city/county/state too.
+It was built rather quickly, using basic frontendy stuff, Tabletop.js and the CensusReporter API, so you can modify it pretty easily for your site and your city/county/state too.

 Setup
 ========